 8. Men Asking Women To “Take Care of Their Parents” & Give Up Dreams: When it comes to seeing a spouse as a partner, historically women have been expected to hold their end of the bargain higher.
 Many women have been asked to stop working, or to take care of their in-laws and give up pursuing their dreams.
 While some women said they were willing to take care of their in-laws, they were not comfortable with giving up individual and career goals – and shouldn't have to be.

-9. The Lack of Understanding About Healthy Relationships: As mentioned in a previous article I wrote about domestic violence, this plagues one out of every three women at some point in her lifetime.
+previous article I wrote about domestic violence, this plagues one out of every three women at some point in her lifetime.
 When it comes to relationships, men and women both lack adequate resources and training about what it means to be in a healthy relationship.
 Cultural norms may also restrict showing affection outwardly or knowing how to cater to the emotional needs of the spouses.

 10. Lack of Self Love: Oftentimes, women are simply not taught to value themselves.
 As Nasihah Barlaskar of Michigan writes: